by Steven Gledhill for FREEdom from MEdom Project

 Shouldst die for me?

 If you are looking for Jesus on the cross, you’ll not find Him there.
 Your sin has been removed from your past, present, and future.
 The stone that has kept you in bondage has been rolled away.
 You have been raised up with Jesus through relationship with Him.
 Leave the stench of the grave clothes of your past behind, and experience the sweet aroma that is freedom into new life.
-He has extended grace to you.
+He has washed you clean in his grace.
 Soak yourself in the river of living water.

 “The death of Jesus was qualitatively different from any other death.
 The physical pain was nothing compared to the spiritual experiences of cosmic abandonment… On the cross he went beyond even the worst human suffering and experienced cosmic rejection and pain that exceeds ours as infinitely as his knowledge and power excels ours.
 In his death, God suffers in love, identifying with the abandoned and godforsaken.” —Timothy Keller, The Reason for God